adrichem/image-diff/README.md

 ### Check that its running
 If you want to check whether the service is ready for use, you can GET the `/status` endpoint.
 It returns HTTP 200 when its ready for use.

-### Send images and check the response headaers and body for results
+### Send images and check the response headers and body for results
 Post the images as a multipart form.
 The service responds with:
 1. a body containing the difference image.
 2. a response header containing the number of different pixels.